Goodbye, Summer. Hello, Fall.

 - Why is vehicle access limited into the Albion Basin?
 In recent years the basin has been over-loved.
 Vehicle access into Albion Basin is being limited to balance visitor use with available amenities and natural resource protection as the ultimate goal.

 - How can I reserve a campsite at the Albion Basin Campground?
-Campground reservations are available online via the Recreation.gov website.
+The Albion Basin Campground is now closed for the season.

 - Will there be mountain hosts available to provide information on hiking trails and the mountain?
-Yes, knowledgeable mountain hosts will be available at the Wildcat base area.
+Yes, The Summer Road fee booth is the best place to gather information for your day in the mountains.

 - Can I purchase a winter season pass this summer at Alta?
 Yes, winter season passes, information and public restrooms will be available at Skier Services at the Wildcat base area.